 Now, I am not saying that the guy really doesn’t have that much on his plate, but it is not a good way to live your young life.

-Doing a tremendous number of things doesn’t mean you’re getting anything meaningful done.
+Doing many things doesn’t mean you’re getting anything meaningful done.
 As we all know, probably from experience, busy does not equal productive.

 Don’t Do It If It Doesn’t Have to Be Done

 When I first read it, in my busy twenties (with a full-time job, a full-time social life, a boyfriend, and my university studies), I stopped and gasped for air.